wosc/git-codesmell/README.md

 It is inspired by the mercurial extension [hgcodesmell](https://bitbucket.org/birkenfeld/hgcodesmell).

-The hook is written in Python and requires at least Python 2.7 or Python 3.3.
+The hook is written in Python and requires at least Python 3.3.

 To install it, copy `detectcodesmells.py` to `.git/hooks/pre-commit` in your git repository (make sure the file is executable).
 If you want it to be added